 Our American east coast road trip had many, many highlights and I mist admit I didn’t really expect that to be the case.
 I knew where New York was and I knew where Florida was.
-I knew we’d be following the coast which was bound to be nice.
-What I didn’t know was much details about the great towns and sights we’d see on the way.
+We were following the coast which was bound to be nice.
+What I didn’t know much about where the towns and places we’d pass on the way.
 The 1000+ miles in between New York and Florida were a mystery to the both of us.
 It was these bits, however, that were home to the highlights of our American east coast road trip.

 If you’re going on a road trip along America’s east coast, then make sure you make time for one (or more) of these underrated destinations along the east coast.